 Soak in luxurious hot springs in a sleek modern complex, unwind in a natural thermal lagoon in the middle of nowhere or take a dip in a local pool fed by a geothermal spring.
 Here are the best hot springs in Iceland.

-In a land still being formed by geothermal activity, Iceland is blessed with natural hot springs.
+Iceland is blessed with hundreds of natural hot springs.

-Straddling the North American and Euraisan tectonic plates, Iceland occupies a unique location on the planet where volcanic activity is very common.
-This volcanic action creates geothermal activity – areas of water heated underground, resulting in natural hot springs bubbling to the surface.
+Straddling the North American and European tectonic plates, Iceland occupies a unique location where volcanic activity is very common.
+This creates geothermal activity resulting in natural hot springs bubbling to the surface.

 ABOUT THIS GUIDE